dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Just to really drive this idea home -- every single point in the 100-dimensional cube is also an image.
 The next figure has an illustration of a 3D image space with such a 2D cross section drawn in light gray.
 If we draw arrows starting from a single origin such that the tips reach two image points, then we can compute the angle between the arrows to determine how similar those images are.
-Finally, if two image arrows are perpendicular then they are maximally dissimilar from each other.
+If two image arrows are perpendicular, then they are maximally dissimilar from each other.

 ![2d-plane]
 {: style="text-align: center; font-size:11pt"}